 This course is for students who have completed Foundations of Mathematics or an equivalent course.
-Topics include further exploration of decimals, factors, fractions, integers, exponents, ratios, proportions, and percents, as well as graphing on the coordinate plane, linear equations, algebraic expressions and integers, and solving equations and inequalities.
+Topics include further exploration of decimals, factors, fractions, integers, exponents, ratios, proportions, and percents, as well as graphing on the coordinate plane, linear equations, algebraic expressions, and solving algebraic equations and inequalities.

-Students will explore practical as well as theoretical mathematics.
-Basic math and computational skills, problem solving, patterns, estimating, and mental math are emphasized.
-Topics include decimals, integers, fractions, exponents, ratios, rates, proportions, percents, measurement, graphing in the coordinate plane, and an introduction to variables, equations, inequalities, and geometry.
+Basic computational skills are reviewed, and problem solving, patterns, estimating, and mental math skills are emphasized.
+Topics introduced include decimals, fractions, exponents, scientific notation, ratios, rates, proportions, percents, measurement, graphing in the coordinate plane, and an introduction to variables and solving algebraic equations.

 This course provides students with an opportunity to learn and improve vocal technique and to experience a repertoire of various styles.
 Enrollment in choir is not required.
 Voce Felice, a fine vocal ensemble, is formed from members of this class.
 Individual singers have the opportunity to perform as soloists at the end of the school year concert.
 All singers are welcome.

 Private lessons are offered for many instruments.
 Numerous recitals and assemblies involve the Music Program, and public performance at these events is encouraged.

 Financial Commitment: Private lessons are billed through the Business Office.
 The Music Instruction Agreement must be signed by a parent/guardian and returned before lessons can begin.
 Please contact the Business Office for additional details.